 My scholarship and teaching focus on modern and contemporary American literature, the history and theory of the novel, visual media, and methods of interpretation.
-Recent essays of mine appear in New Literary History, Post45, American Literary History, Contemporary Literature, The Henry James Review, Public Books, and The Los Angeles Review of Books.
+Recent essays of mine appear or will soon appear in ELH, New Literary History, Post45, American Literary History, Contemporary Literature, The Henry James Review, Public Books, and The Los Angeles Review of Books.

 My first book, Site Reading: Fiction, Art, Social Form, is available from Princeton University Press.
 Site Reading received the Erving Goffman Award for Outstanding Scholarship in the Ecology of Social Interaction from the Media Ecology Association.

-I am currently at work on two book projects: Art Novels: Fiction in an Age of Visual Media (forthcoming from Princeton UP) and, with designer Peter Mendelsund, The Jacket: Art at the Edges of Literature (forthcoming from Ten Speed Press).
+I am currently at work on two book projects: Art Novels: Fiction in an Age of Visual Media (forthcoming from Princeton UP) and, with designer Peter Mendelsund, The Book Cover: Art at the Edges of Literature (forthcoming from Ten Speed Press).
 Detailed descriptions of these projects can be found here.
-A sample essay from The Jacket is available here.
+A sample essay from The Book Cover is available here.